herenali/CSC207ProjectRepo/accessibility-report.md

        - all features of chat system can be accessed using a keyboard and mouse, so only the users' hands are required to move
        - could add feature implementing speech-to-text functionalities to replace typing, which would require less physical effort since the user only needs to talk instead of type
    - **Size & Space for Approach & Use**
-       - main features of chat system are all accesible from main chat page, contained within the window
+       - main features of chat system are all accessible from main chat page, contained within the window
        - user can use program from any position or angle, as long as they can control the keyboard/mouse and see the computer screen
        - the layout and interface have been optimized for users with motor disabilities by ensuring all the interactive elements (like buttons) are large enough to read and use